cgls/CGLS_ResampleTool_exercise/README.md

 The science and production teams of the CGLS, in support to the 1km users, provide different tools to make their own resampling exercises from the new 333m products to a 1km resolution, corresponding to the usual 1km grid.
 A Notebook with R code and some explanations on how to make a resample can be found [here](https://nbviewer.jupyter.org/github/VITObelgium/notebook-samples/blob/master/datasets/probav/ResampleTool_R_notebook.ipynb).

 In this repository some R scripts and a report with results can be found on a comparison made of different resampled products using this R-based tool with the original CGLS products at 1km resolution for different areas.
-In addition, a comparison with the results obtained with another tool (QGIS/Python-based) is also provided.

 ### Content:

 * NDVI - Europe/North Africa: Resmapled with R-tool vs original 1km product
-* NDVI-Europe/North Africa: Resmapled with QGIS/Python-tool vs original 1km product
-* NDVI-Europe/North Africa: Resmapled with R-tool vs resmapled with QGIS/Python-tool
 * LAI - Europe/North Africa: Resmapled with R-tool vs original 1km product
 * LAI - Amazonia: Resmapled with R-tool vs original 1km product
+* FAPAR - Europe/North Africa: Resmapled with R-tool vs original 1km product
+* FAPAR - Amazonia: Resmapled with R-tool vs original 1km product
+* FAPAR - Western Africa: Resmapled with R-tool vs original 1km product
+* FCOVER - Europe/North Africa: Resmapled with R-tool vs original 1km product
+* FCOVER - Amazonia: Resmapled with R-tool vs original 1km product
+* DMP - Europe/North Africa: Resmapled with R-tool vs original 1km product
+* DMP - Western Africa: Resmapled with R-tool vs original 1km product